| I'm annoyed with Freud. It seems That, underneath the surface beauties

 Right enough to go out blankly into the diurnal smoke screen

-To serve some corruption of the notion of order
+To serve some corruption of the notion of order That masquerades as civilization.
+Neurosis notwithstanding,

 I'm sticking with art.